 High Level Solution Overview

-The new Reminder 365 application that allows users to manage and monitor the expiry dates of equipment, certificates and contracts.
+The new Reminder 365 application that allows users to manage and monitor the expiry dates of asset, certificates and contracts.
 When nearer to date, application should be smart enough to consolidate the expiring items of the same category and send an email to notify the respective stakeholders of that user group.

 The proposed solution will be implemented using a backend application and frontend single page application.
 All the UI will be implemented as a thin client and business rules and process on the server side.
 UI will send a request for data to server side using AJAX calls and the response will be in JSON data format.